Arique1104/arique-ecommerce/README.md

 As my final contribution to Spoke, I was able to coordinate efforts towards identifying an new home that would support smaller organizations in their 10DLC Regulation Compliance journey - effectively securing the accessibility of this tool for many campaigns to come.

-I'm interested in staying within Progressive Tech and am currently seeking contracts with research teams looking to protect voters rights and access to the poles.
+I'm interested in staying within Progressive Tech and am currently seeking contracts with research teams looking to protect voters rights and access to the polls.

 [Schedule a meeting with me here.](https://calendly.com/mama-furia)